PatrickJS/PatrickJS-starter/README.md

 > If you're looking to learn TypeScript see [TypeStrong/learn-typescript](https://github.com/TypeStrong/learn-typescript)
 > If you're looking for something easier to get started with then see the angular2-seed that I also maintain [angular/angular2-seed](https://github.com/AngularClass/angular2-seed)

-This seed repo serves as an Angular 2 starter for anyone looking to get up and running with Angular 2 and TypeScript fast.
+This seed repo serves as an Angular starter for anyone looking to get up and running with Angular and TypeScript fast.
 Using a [Webpack 2](http://webpack.github.io/) for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.
-* Best practices in file and application organization for Angular 2.
+* Best practices in file and application organization for Angular.
 * Ready to go build system using Webpack for working with TypeScript.
-* Angular 2 examples that are ready to go when experimenting with Angular 2.
+* Angular examples that are ready to go when experimenting with Angular.
-* A great Angular 2 seed repo for anyone who wants to start their project.
+* A great Angular seed repo for anyone who wants to start their project.
 * Ahead of Time (AoT) compile for rapid page loads of your production builds.
 * Tree shaking to automatically remove unused code from your production bundle.
 * [Webpack DLLs](https://robertknight.github.io/posts/webpack-dll-plugins/) dramatically speed your development builds.
-* Testing Angular 2 code with Jasmine and Karma.
+* Testing Angular code with Jasmine and Karma.
 * Coverage with Istanbul and Karma
-* End-to-end Angular 2 code using Protractor.
+* End-to-end Angular code using Protractor.
 * Type manager with @types
 * Hot Module Replacement with Webpack and [@angularclass/hmr](https://github.com/angularclass/angular2-hmr) and [@angularclass/hmr-loader](https://github.com/angularclass/angular2-hmr-loader)
 * Material Design with [angular/material2](https://github.com/angular/material2)
 * Angular 4 support via changing package.json and any future Angular versions

 ### Quick start
-**Make sure you have Node version >= 5.0 and NPM >= 3**
+**Make sure you have Node version >= 6.0 and NPM >= 3**
 > Clone/Download the repo then edit `app.component.ts` inside [`/src/app/app.component.ts`](/src/app/app.component.ts)

 ```bash